kayceesrk/kayceesrk.github.io/_posts/2026-05-08-capsules-in-oxcaml.md

 ## What's left

-This is enough machinery to put a hash table or a more elaborate shared structure under a single mutex with a compile-time guarantee that nothing touches it without the lock.
-To actually run gensym from two domains in parallel we need the parallel scheduler: `Parallel.t`, `Parallel.fork_join2`, the `@ portable once` story for closures crossing the fork boundary.
-That's the topic of the next post, when I get around to it.
+The capsule pattern is enough to put a hash table or a more elaborate shared structure under a single mutex with a compile-time guarantee that nothing touches it without the lock.
+To actually run gensym from two domains in parallel we need the parallel scheduler:
+`Parallel.fork_join2` and the `@ portable once` story for closures crossing the fork boundary.
+That's the next post.

-The point of stopping here: the hard part of getting safe shared mutable state in OxCaml isn't the parallel primitive, it's the lock discipline.
-And the lock discipline turns out to be a small composition of the four mode axes we already had to learn anyway.
-The new library is small.
-The framework was already in place.
+The point of stopping here is that the hard part of safe shared mutable state in OxCaml isn't the parallel primitive, it's the lock discipline.
+And the lock discipline turns out to be a small composition of the mode axes we already had to learn anyway.
+The new library is small; the framework was already in place.